JungPhilipp/websitev2/content/authors/philippjung/_index.md

 - Visitors
 ---
 Welcome to my personal website.
-I am a Software Engineer at [SAP](http://www.sap.com/) in Walldorf, Germany.
+I am a Software Engineer at [SAP SE](http://www.sap.com/) in Walldorf, Germany.
 Before that I obtained my bachelor's and master's degree in Computer Science from Heidelberg University.

 You can find my contact info on the contact tab.
 This site contains information about my career and various things I am interested in, including a small blog where I post about C++, CMake, Rust, and other technical topics.